Guidelines for Authors

 Once the revised manuscript is prepared, you can upload it and submit it online.
 Once you have logged in, select the original submission.
 Under the Review tab please upload your revised manuscript under "Revisions".

-When submitting your revision, please include a Response to Reviewers in a separate anonymised document.
+When submitting your revision, please include a Response to Reviewers in a separate anonymised document (a template can be downloaded here).
 In order to expedite the processing of the revised manuscript, please be as specific as possible in your response and indicate how each of the reviewers’ comments has been considered and/or addressed.
 Please also ensure that the tone of your response is respectful and collegial.
 If reviewer comments contradict the journal's guidelines, kindly highlight this discrepancy to the reviewer.

 IMPORTANT: